aayusharora14/AayushArora14/README.md

 ## 🌟 About Me
 - 🎓 **Bachelor of Engineering in Computer Science from Manipal University Jaipur**.

-🌱 I'm always learning and improving my coding skills.
+🌱 I'm always learning & improving my coding skills.
 The tech world never stops & I'm on a never-ending journey to stay up-to-date.

 👯 I'm looking to collaborate on exciting open-source projects.
 If you have a cool idea, let's bring it to life together!